ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 #### Register and Login
 ![Figure 1: Register-Login](images/Sequence/RegisterLogin.svg)
-This diagram shows the flow from when a user starts the application and wants to register a new account.
+This diagram shows the flow of when a user starts the application and wants to register a new account.
 After registering, the user logs in to their newly registered account.

 ### Public Page
 ![](images/Sequence/PublicPage.svg){width=auto; height=60%}
 \newline
-This diagram shows the flow from when a user starts the application, and then tries to access the Public Timeline-site.
+This diagram shows the flow of when a user starts the application, and then tries to access the Public Timeline-site.
 &nbsp;

 #### Private Timeline
 ![](images/Sequence/MyTimeline.svg){width=auto; height=60%}
 \newline
 This diagram shows the flow of a user accessing their own timeline, 'My Timeline'.
-This sequence is only available when a user is logged in (as shown in the diagram).
+This sequence is only available when a user is logged in.
 &nbsp;

 #### Type Cheep
 ![](images/Sequence/TypeCheep.svg){width=auto; height=60%}
 \newline
 This diagram shows the interaction between the entities when the user wants to type a cheep in the application.
-This function is only available when a user is logged in (as illustrated in the diagram).
+This function is only available when a user is logged in.
 &nbsp;

 #### Follow User
 ![](images/followdiagram.png){width=auto; height=60%}
 \newline
-This diagram views how the user accesses the public page, and chooses to follow and unfollow another user from said page.
+This diagram illustrates how the user accesses the public page, and wants to follow or unfollow another user from said page.

 #### Delete Account
 ![](images/Sequence/DeleteMyAccount.svg){width=auto; height=60%}
 \newline
-This diagram shows the interaction between the entities when a user decides to delete their account.
+This diagram shows the interaction between the entities, when a user decides to delete their account.
 &nbsp;

 \newpage